-Tracking employee hours and calculating both regular and overtime pay should be automated by the POS system.
-Each employee should receive a login pin that they enter on the POS interface to clock-in and clock-out out of their shifts.
+Tracking employee hours and calculating both regular and overtime pay should be automated by your POS system.
+Each employee should receive a login pin that they enter on the POS interface to clock-in and out of their shifts.
 The system should then be able to automatically track and provide the number of hours each employee works, and the regular and overtime pay that they earn within a given time period.

-Permissions allow restaurant owners to control the actions and information that each user or role can access using the POS system.
+Permissions allow restaurant owners to control the actions and information that each user or role can access using your POS system.
 These permissions allow restaurant owners to restrict access to sensitive reporting and customer data and to add additional layers of control over certain aspects of their information.
-By customizing permissions, restaurant owners can do things like require a manager’s approval before voids or discounts can be applied.
+By customizing permissions, restaurant owners can do things like requiring a manager’s approval before voids or discounts can be applied.

 Reporting is a key element of any restaurant POS system.
 Labor and payroll reports offer owners and managers with the appropriate permissions to see live insight about overall labor and pay, as well as detailed information about each employee's productivity.
 These reports should make it easy to identify labor cost percentages and the employees that are taking the most orders, receiving the largest average tips, and turning tables the fastest.
-Cloud-based systems provided the added value of making this data not only available in real-time, but also accessible from anywhere, using any device with internet access.
+Cloud-based systems provide the added value of making this data not only available in real-time but also accessible from anywhere, using any device with internet access.